About the Genomic Data Sharing (GDS) Policy

 General Guidelines for Large-Scale Research Projects

-Regardless of study design, NCI anticipates sharing of large-scale genomics research data which includes, but is not limited to, the following:
+Regardless of study design, NCI anticipates sharing of large-scale genomics research data.
+This includes, but is not limited to, the following:

 Type of Data Data Examples Number of Human Specimens (Including Human Cell Lines*) Number of Model Organisms, Non-human Cell Lines Infectious Organisms